tomfischersz/GettingAndCleaningData_CourseProject/README.md

 ## Repository Content
 * `README.md` - just this file, which provides an overview of the repository
 * `CodeBook.md` - desciption of the variables, the data, and any transformations or work done to clean up the data
 * `run_analysis.R` - R script for performing data cleaning.
-Further details on this script can be obtainded in the section [Script](## Script).
+Further details on this script can be obtainded in the [Creating the tidy data](#creating-tidy-data) section below.
 * `UCI HAR Dataset` - original raw data folder. **Important Note:** Due to GitHub's file size limits, this folder **does not contain** the training and test files, namely `./train/X_train.txt` and `./test/X_test.txt`.
 Furthermore both `./training/Inertial Signals` and `./test/Inertial Signals`were removed as they don't contribute neccessary data to this project.
 Training and test data sets can be downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 Please extract it to the same directory where the R script called run_analysis.R resides.
 * `tidy_data.txt` - tidy data set with the average of each variable for each activity and each subject.
-This data set is performed all in `run_analysis.R` script.
+This data set is created by the `run_analysis.R` script.

 ## Raw Data
 The raw data to tidy up represents data collected from the accelerometers from the Samsung Galaxy S smartphone.
 The data was built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 The data was labeled manually corresponding to video records.